upcrob/jOTP/README.md

 ## Configuration

-The following 2 JVM properties should be set:
+The following 2 JVM properties are used by the application.
+These can be customized by setting the `JAVA_OPTS` environment variable.:

 * **propertyfiles** This should be a (comma-delimited) list of property files that jOTP should read when it starts up.
+This defaults to a file called `jotp.properties` located in the current working directory.
 * **logfile** This should be the absolute path of the file where jOTP logs should be written.
 Log files will be rolled over hourly in the same directory.
+This defaults to a file called `jotp.log` located in the current working directory.

 The following properties may be set in any of the property files specified in the `properyfiles` JVM property: